Bizzlebin/team_g/readme.txt

 • Update to latest version of NKMF
 • Fix "Description" becoming license text if license text is missing
 • Add flags for running in interactive mode, test mode (ie, show only parse without making setup.py)—default should be to run silently
-• Parse filters with regex, allowing for more dynamic filtering
-• Escaped title (as per UEWSG) compatibility?

 +++
 Metametadata